skirdey/voicerestore/README.md

 - **Universal Restoration**: The model can handle any level and type of voice recording degradation.
 Pure magic.
 - **Easy to Use**: Simple interface for processing degraded audio files.
 - **Pretrained Model**: Includes a 301 million parameter transformer model with pre-trained weights.
+(Model is still in the process of training, there will be further checkpoint updates)

 ---
 ## Quick Start